dogeyboy1932/react-flow-mcp/README.md

 ```

 Usage:
-There are 4 built-in MCP servers [Weather, Github, Math, and Users]
+There are 4 built-in MCP servers [Weather, Github, Math, and Users] They should appear as nodes on the UI.

 They are fairly simple.
-In order to add a node with your own custom github server, follow these steps:
+In order to add a node designated to your own custom github server, follow these steps:
 1. Create your MCP server in the src/mcpServers folder.
 Make sure there is a function called createMCPServer that returns the server [use the built-in MCPs structure for reference]

 2. Add your MCP server to the mcp_config.js.
 You should then be able to see your server node on the frontend (make sure you set the node coordinates so you can actually see your MCP node).